anhnt2407/anhnt2407.github.io/README.md

 A card shows its cover only when the programme has a `cover_alt`; write that alt text from what the render actually drew, not from what the prompt asked for.

-`_data/projects.yml` carries two date pairs per programme: `start`/`end` are the period Tuan Anh personally worked on it and drive the solid Gantt bar, while `prog_start`/`prog_end` are the full funded span and drive the faint bar behind it.
-Both are decimal years on a 2009–2030 axis (`(year − 2009) × 4.7619` gives the percentage).
-Where the two differ, add a `programme_note` so the card says plainly that the grant outlived the appointment.
+The Projects page describes the programmes, not the part played in them.
+Cards carry no role, no personal contribution and no involvement dates; `period`, `start` and `end` in `_data/projects.yml` are the programme's own funded span, so several run past today. `start` and `end` are decimal years on a 2009–2030 axis — `(year − 2009) × 4.7619` gives the Gantt bar percentage.

 Pushing to `master` triggers the workflow in `.github/workflows/jekyll-gh-pages.yml`, which builds and deploys the site.